bigcommerce/dev-docs/docs/api-docs/apps/guide/apps-12-requirements.md

 "Marketplace by BigCommerce" or "Search by BigCommerce").
 - Develop app client-side code to be compatible with all BigCommerce [supported browsers](https://support.bigcommerce.com/s/article/Themes-Supported-Browsers) and default features.
 - Include applicable test account details in your test instructions with the submission for any third-party services required in the app.
+- Use only BigCommerce API resources to perform relevant API functions.

 ## Listing